opensearch-project/project-website/_posts/2023-11-24-sessions-at-reinvent.md

 Time: Nov.
 30, 11:30 AM - 1:30 PM (PST)
 <br>Location: [Caesars Forum, Level 1, Forum 118](https://hub.reinvent.awsevents.com/attendee-portal/catalog/?search=ANT312)

-All anyone wants to discuss anymore is Generative AI.
-Well we have you covered here as well!
-In this session Arun Lakshmanan and Jianwei Li will walk you through how to use OpenSearch as a context store for your Generative AI applications!
-They will walk you through what tools OpenSearch provides to build a comprehensive solution with Generative AI.
+If all you want to talk about is Generative AI, this session has you covered.
+Arun Lakshmanan and Jianwei Li walk you through how to use OpenSearch as a context store for your Generative AI applications and what tools OpenSearch provides to build a comprehensive solution with Generative AI.

 # 3. OPN202 - Logging with Amazon EKS, Bottlerocket, Fluent Bit, and OpenSearch